 There are a few different fuel suppliers on the field at LEBL, as well as hydrant fuel facilities on the commercial side.
 The GAT has no restrictions on which fuel supplier you may use.
 It’s best, however, to specify in advance which fuel supplier you’d like to deal with.
-Major aviation fuel cards are typically accepted, but it’s always good policy to carry a fuel release.
+Major aviation fuel cards are typically accepted.
+Still, it’s always a good policy to carry a fuel release.

 6. In-flight catering

 In-flight caterers are available at LEBL 24 hours, and they’re adept at meeting higher-end GA catering requirements.
 It’s always best to provide at least 24 hours’ advance notification of catering requirements, especially for special requests.
-Catering at this location, however, can usually be successfully sourced with just a few hours’ notice.
-It’s recommended that operators take advantage of in-flight caterers at LEBL, as local restaurants may not be able to provide bulk food options or deliver food cooled to appropriate health standards.
+However, catering at this location can usually be successfully sourced with just a few hours’ notice.
+It’s recommended that operators take advantage of in-flight caterers at LEBL, as local restaurants may not provide bulk food options or deliver food cooled to appropriate health standards.

 You can check the free ACW Menu app for Air Culinaire Worldwide to see catering options and menus available.